dyang39/dyang39.github.io/_pages/about.md

 Research interest
 ======
 My research interest lies at the intersection of Natural Language Processing and Computer Vision.
-I work on language generation, knowledge reasoning, and applications such as Multimodal Question Answering and task-orientated dialogue systems.
+I work on language generation, knowledge reasoning, and applications such as Multimodal Question Answering and task-oriented dialogue systems.

 Experience